LoopFi/loop-contracts/README.md

 ### 2. PoolV3

-`PoolV3` is a Gearbox protocol contract that provides a liquidity pool for the `CDPVault`.
+`PoolV3` is a contract that provides a liquidity pool for the `CDPVault`.
 It handles the aggregation of funds, debt management, and distribution of interest among liquidity providers.

 **Key Functions:**
 - `deposit(uint256 assets, address receiver)`: Allows underlying asset deposits into the pool.